tialaR/Primeiro-projeto-Node.js-Bootcamp-Rocketseat-GoStack-Desafio-05/README.md

 # 🚀 Primeiro-projeto-Node.js-Bootcamp-Rocketseat-GoStack-Desafio-05
-Nesse desafio criei uma aplicação para continuar treinando o que aprendi até agora no Node.js junto ao TypeScript, utilizando o conceito de models, repositories e services na Bootcamp da Rocketseat.
+In this challenge I created an application to continue training what I have learned so far in Node.js with TypeScript, using the concept of models, repositories and services in Rocketseat's Bootcamp.